hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## RMarkdown

 Creating the "gold standard" code is not always easy depending on what programming language you are using.
-For analyses within R, RStudio helps facilitate reproducible research with the use of R scripts, which can be used to save all code used to perform a particular analysis.
+For analyses within R, RStudio helps facilitate reproducible research with the use of R scripts, which document all code used to perform a particular analysis.
 However, we often don't save the version of the tools we use in a script, nor do we include or interpret the results of the analyses within the script.

-Enter RMarkdown.

-RMarkdown is a file format which allows you to save/share your R code with collaborators along with tables, figures, and text describing the interpretation all in a single document!
+RMarkdown is a file format that allows you to save/share your R code with collaborators along with tables, figures, and text describing results and interpretation all in a single document!

 RMarkdown documents provide quick, reproducible reporting from R. You write your document using the **Markdown language** and within it **embed executable R code chunks**.
-The code chunks are paired with **knitr syntax**, so that once your document is complete you can easily convert it into one of several common formats (i.e. HTML, PDF, PPT).
+The code chunks are paired with **knitr syntax**, so that once your document is complete, you can easily convert it into one of several common formats (i.e. HTML, PDF, PPT).

 <p align="center">
 <img src="../img/rmarkdown_workflow.png" width="500">